doctolib/pg_no_seqscan/README.md

 - `pg_no_seqscan.ignored_schemas` to support a list of schemas to ignore when checking seqscan, useful to ignore internal schemas such as `pg_catalog` or `information_schema`
 - `pg_no_seqscan.level` to define behavior when a sequential scan occurs.
 Values can be: `off` (useful for pausing the extension), `warn` (log in postgres), `error` (postgres error)
+- Sequential scans can be ignored on any query that contains the following comment: `pg_no_seqscan_skip`

 ## Motivation